 - Minimalist Cast: For the entirety of the movie, only four characters ever appear on screen - "Bratishka", "Poekhavshiy", the guard and the captain.

 - Nameless Narrative: None of the characters is ever named within the work.
 Outside the work, names of actors and military titles are often used.

-- Nonstandard Character Design: "Colonel" again.
+- Nonstandard Character Design: The guard, again.
 Not only his appearances are shot in deliberate monochrome, his speech is much more theatrical and hammy as opposed to mundane swearing of other characters, but he also wears a head full of curly hair, which is unrealistic for his apparently low military rank.

 - Tempting Fate: In the beginning, Bratishka worries that water dropping from sewage tubes will drive him crazy.
 It is the last thing to worry about.

 - Too Dumb to Live: Subverted, Poyehavshiy is the only one who survives at the end.